-Like the comprehensive plan Little Friends creates for each child, they also needed a comprehensive strategy for charging, storing, securing and sanitizing shared iPad devices.
+Like the comprehensive plan Little Friends creates for each child, they also needed a comprehensive strategy for charging, storing and securing shared iPad devices.
 Having worked with LocknCharge before, Mike Briggs, President & CEO of Little Friends, was very familiar with LocknCharge solutions.
-He made what he referred to as an “easy decision” to purchase 25 Carrier™ 10 Charging Stations and 25 UVone™ UV-C Disinfection Stations.
+He made what he referred to as an “easy decision” to purchase 25 Carrier™ 10 Charging Stations.

 Wall-Mountable Carrier Charging Stations

 These compact charging stations look great and don’t occupy floor or counter space when mounted to a wall.